Medical Skin Care

 There is a trend in that you should know about if you or a friend is considering plastic surgery and it’s happening here in Knoxville.
 It’s becoming common to find physicians certified in other specialties performing plastic surgery procedures.
 Even doctors with no surgical training are performing and marketing plastic surgery procedures in their offices.

 The first questions everyone asks when we tell them about this is, “Isn’t there some kind of a law in Tennessee that prevents doctors from performing surgeries they are not trained to perform?”
 The answer is unfortunately no. It is not against the law for a doctor with 4 years of medical school, and no surgical training, to set up an office and perform plastic surgery.
 And it is not against the law for a physician certified in another specialty such as family practice, or dermatology to begin performing plastic surgery.
 With the demand for plastic surgery increasing and insurance payments to physicians decreasing, it is likely we will see more, not less of this.

-It is not enough anymore to just ask a doctor if they are “Board-certified”.
-Most doctors are Board-certified in some medical specialty or another.
-What you need is a doctor Board-certified in plastic surgery.
+It is not enough anymore to just ask a doctor if they are “board certified”.
+Most doctors are board certified in some medical specialty or another.
+What you need is a doctor certified or eligible to be certified in plastic surgery.

 Dr. Reath addresses this “White Coat Confusion” here in a popular Truth-O-Meter Tuesday video.